In short

 Key Considerations

-Verify taxes and duties: confirm the VAT treatment of the consideration, stamp the assignment agreement within the statutory time limits and budget for the future transfer fees which will be payable when the title is eventually transferred.
+4. Verify taxes and duties: confirm the VAT treatment of the consideration and budget for the future transfer fees which will be payable when the title is eventually transferred.

 Conclusion

 Buying by assignment is neither to be feared nor to be entered into lightly.
 Priced correctly, with a verified contractual chain and the protection of the deposited contract, it can be excellent value; entered into blindly, it can mean years of uncertainty.
 The difference lies entirely in the quality of the legal work done before signing.
-Our firm has extensive experience with assignment purchases, including auction acquisitions from credit acquiring companies, and can guide you through every step from due diligence to completion.
+Our Cyprus property lawyers have extensive experience with assignment purchases, including auction acquisitions from credit acquiring companies, and can guide you through every step from due diligence to completion.